sjoseph11236/stock-portfolio-app/README.md

 # Take Aways:
   - Integrated IEX API for stock data to give minute-by-minute price and percent change updates for any stocks showing on screen.
-  - Integrated user authentication using Node and PostgreSQL and secured user data by hashing password entries.
+  - Integrated user authentication using Node and Postgres and secured user data by hashing password entries.

 # Resources:
 React, Redux, Express, Sequelize, Postgres, Heroku, IEX Cloud API.